 Harmony Half Marathon

-Harmony Half Marathon is one of the things not to miss in Pushkar Fair.
+Harmony Half Marathon is one of the things not to miss in Pushkar Mela.
 Held during the course of the Pushkar Fair, the run starts from Dargah Ajmer Sharif and ends at the Pushkar Stadium Ground.

-Places to See around Pushkar
+Ques: What are best Places to See around Pushkar?

-Once you are in Pushkar and have enjoyed the Pushkar Festival, you might want to visit other places which lie around Pushkar, and which are also worth visiting because of the numerous attractions they behold.
+Ans: Once you are in Pushkar and have enjoyed the Pushkar Festival, you might want to visit other places which lie around Pushkar, and which are also worth visiting because of the numerous attractions they behold.

 The Savitri Temple located atop Ratnagiri hills is one of the must visit places in Pushkar.
 Blessed with scenic views of the valley, it’s a picturesque lookout.
 Escape to the temple early in the morning for a spectacular sunrise or wait for a glorious sunset.
 To get to the top, opt for the hour long strenuous uphill climb of or take the ropeway.
 The ropeway takes you to the very top in 6 minutes costing around INR 90 per person.